BorjaEst/gevopy/README.md

 fx = MyFitness1(cache=True, parallel=True)
 ```
-> You can additionally define `setUp` as method to execute once at the begining
+> You can additionally define `setup` as method to execute once at the begining
 of each generation before phenotypes are evaluated.

 ### Algorithm